 Green designed and presented a mural mock-up to Trenker and with much excitement, arranged for a handful of kids from Griffth Centers to arrive at Mountain Living Studios and begin painting.
 The painting commenced on March 8 and was unveiled on March 15, in time for a spring event planned at Mountain Living Studio Gallery.
 The unveiling was a community celebration, with local politicians, business owners, media, the youth artists and community members in attendance.
 The unveiling celebration was an emotional event, as each youth artist got a chance to explain in their own words the significance of working on the project.

 All three individuals involved in the project are no strangers to childhood issues, Ryan adopted a daughter out of the Russian orphanage system, Trenker and Green each survived difficult childhoods and all three recognize that art is a healing medium.

 My goal, says Ryan, is that this project will generate awareness of the wonderful work that Bemis and Griffith Centers for Children does for our at-risk youth in the community.
 The progam at Bemis exists on donations and grants.
-Perhaps other businesses will be inclined to engage in similar projects with The Mural Project of Colorado Springs, make donations to the programs, and the community as a whole can benefit.
+Perhaps other businesses will be inclined to engage in similar projects with The Mural Project of Colorado, make donations to the programs, and the community as a whole can benefit.
 And last but not least, maybe we can change the course of a child's life for the better.

-The Mural Project of Colorado Springs is donating 3 artist painted outdoor community pianos to Colorado Springs!
+The Mural Project of Colorado is donating 3 artist painted outdoor community pianos to Colorado Springs!
 The pianos will be available outside to play in the warmer months for all.